telerik/kendo-vue/knowledge-base/grid-edit-column-headers-on-double-click.md

 ## Solution description

-To be able to edit the Grid's headers on the fly, we have to use the [headerCell](slug:api_grid_gridcolumnprops#toc-headercell) property of the `Native Grid's` columns and define a custom header for each column.
+To edit the Grid's headers on the fly, we have to use the [headerCell](slug:api_grid_gridcolumnprops#toc-headercell) property of the `Native Grid's` columns and define a custom header for each column.
 The below example uses the following template that is passed to the `headerCell` prop of all column.

 ```js
 <template v-slot:headerTemplate="{ props }">